 - Flexibility.
 You can implement all your ideas into the project and are not bound by interface limitations of the famous controllers;

 - Security.
-Maybe you don’t want to share or expose your data to the external services.
+Maybe you don’t want to share or expose your data to external services.
 If so, a custom solution can protect your data by narrowing the list of services able to access your data;

 - Cost-effectiveness.
 As long as the custom development implies countless alternatives to modules, devices, and other consumables, you can create a pretty reasonably priced project.

 With that said, if you strive for flexibility, security, have a limited budget and don’t mind a little bit of DIY, opt for a custom IoT smart home solution.

 IoT And Smart Home Development: Modules Worth Considering